-The Diploma of Christian Theology (DCT) is designed for those who have some biblical education and want to keep going.
+The Diploma of Christian Theology (DCT) is designed for believers who to develop their biblical understanding.
 This is great for believers, lay leaders, pastors, and other people serving the Lord.

 Applicants for the DCT must meet the following requirements:

 - Be a professing Christian active in their home church

 - Be at least 17 years old

 Courses for the DCT are $90, and that includes your textbook and all related fees

 The total cost of the DCT program is $360 and students may prepay if they desire.
 Because the tuition is already so low, we are not able to offer a discount for prepayment.